Advertisement

 Chithyola Banda believes Malawi is deeply integrated into the world market through its comprehensive network of bilateral, regional and multilateral trade agreements.

-He added that the goods have access to the African sub-continent through its membership to the Southern Africa Development Community and Common Market for Eastern Africa.
+He added that the goods also have access to the African sub-continent through its membership to the Southern Africa Development Community and Common Market for Eastern Africa.

 Over the years, stories of Malawi failing to meet export demands have been a common phenomenon.